 Forensic interviewing of children is an impartial fact-finding process that guides decision-making in criminal, family, and juvenile law cases.
 A forensic interview is a structured conversation that is designed to obtain information from the child about an event the child has experienced.
 A properly conducted forensic interview tests alternative hypotheses and is directed by questions that permit the child to report events in their own words.
-When there is concern that a child has been physically or sexually abused a forensic interview can assist in evidence-gathering and determine what steps are needed to protect the child’s physical safety and emotional well-being.
-In many cases the forensic interview is a central piece of evidence and, therefore, it should be based on research-proven interview techniques that will produce reliable and credible information and result in a fair disposition of the legal charges.
+When there is concern that a child has been physically or sexually abused, a forensic interview can assist in evidence-gathering and determine what steps are needed to protect the child’s physical safety and emotional well-being.
+In many cases the forensic interview is a central piece of evidence and, therefore, it should rest on research-based interview techniques that will produce reliable and credible information and result in a fair disposition of the legal charges.

-Forensic interviewing of children involves multiple steps:
+Forensic interviewing of children involves multiple steps, including: